cgodbol/TrainedNN/README.md

-Copyright © of Chaitee Milind Godbole, 2023
+All Rights Reserved, Copyright © of Chaitee Milind Godbole, 2023

 The following described the different SavedModel files: